ding-lab/pollock/README.md

   * The location of the tumor/tissue module to use for classification.
 For beta, available modules are stored in katmai at `/diskmnt/Projects/Users/estorrs/pollock/modules`.
 Available modules at this time are the following: `sc_brca`, `sc_cesc`, `sc_hnsc`, `sc_pdac`, and `sn_ccrcc`.
 More general purpose modules will be available soon, but for now the available modules are seperated by technology and tumor/tissue type.

 --min-genes-per-cell
-  * Minimum number of genes a cell must express to be considered for prediction.
-Cells with less than MIN_GENES_PER_CELL will be filtered out.
+  * Minimum number of genes a cell must express to be considered for prediction with cells with less than MIN_GENES_PER_CELL filtered out.
 Default is 200.

 --output
   * Filepath to write predictions output file.
+Default is output.tsv.

 ##### example basic usage